Michael-lazenby/azure-network-protocols/README.md

 <h2>High-Level Steps</h2>

-- Created 2 virtual machines, one with Ubuntu and one with Windows 10
+- Created two virtual machines, one with Ubuntu and one with Windows 10
 - Connected to the Windows VM using RDP
 - Installed Wireshark on the Windows 10 machine
 - Initiated a continous ping request to the Ubuntu machine